 The Manitou Cliff Dwellings are a rare historical treasure and home of over 800-year-old Anasazi cliff dwellings.
 This fascinating architecture by the Ancient Puebloan stays open for tourists all year-round.
 If you want to explore the place entirely, you will need more than 2 and half hours.

 You might have heard of Pikes Peak, as it is one of the 54 fourteeners around 14,000 feet above sea level.
 This is a designated National Historic Landmark made from pink granite.
 Not only can you hike up the mountains, but you can drive up the mountains as well.

 For a memorable experience, take the Cog Railway.
 The 3.5-hour journey offers views you won’t see any other way.

 RED ROCKS AMPHITHEATRE

-Everyone coming to the state has to experience this open-air amphitheater developed in rock before 1941.
-Red Rocks Amphitheatre is a favorable place for concert organizers.
+Everyone coming to the state has to experience the Red Rocks Amphitheatre, an open-air amphitheater developed in rock before 1941.
 The Beatles, Stevie Nicks, Willie Nelson, and Louis Armstrong are world-class musicians who performed between the red rocks.

 THE STANLEY HOTEL

 A fan of The Shining?
 This is where to filming magic happened!
 Take tour, or stay the night in one of the 88 guest rooms that source their energy from the Fall River hydroelectric plant.
 You can find the hotel near Trail Ridge Road in the Rocky Mountain National Park.

 With 26 miles of trails, Lory State Park is the best to enjoy both long and short hikes.
 Mountainous hillsides and rolling valleys are great to enjoy a horseback ride, mountain bike ride, and trail run experiences.